 For example, tags on infrastructure resources function primarily as capability tags because vRealize Automation Cloud Assembly uses them to match resources with deployments.
 Secondarily, they also identify the resources.

-The primary function of tags within vRealize Automation Cloud Assembly is to configure deployments using capabilities and constraints.
-Capability tags placed on cloud zones, network and storage profiles, and individual infrastructure resources define desired capabilities for deployments.
-Constraint tags that cloud administrators place on projects enable them to exercise a form of governance over those projects.
-These constraint tags are added to other constraints expressed in blueprints.
+The primary function of tags is to express capabilities and constraints that vRealize Automation Cloud Assembly uses to define deployments.
+Context determines the function of tags.
+Tags placed on cloud zones, network and storage profiles, and individual infrastructure resources function as capability tags and define desired capabilities for infrastrucutre used in deployments.
+Tags placed on cloud templates function as constraints that define resources for deployments.
+Also, cloud administrators can place constraint tags on projects to exercise a form of governance over those projects.
+These constraint tags are added to other constraints expressed in cloud templates.